thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Understanding Features

-**"If a feature is sometimes useful and sometimes dangerous and if there is a better option then always use the better option".
+**"If a feature is sometimes useful and sometimes dangerous and if there is a better option then always use the better option".**

--- Doug Crawford**
+**--Doug Crawford**

 But what is useful and what is dangerous?
 Only what Doug thinks is useful or dangerous?
 Is there a universal definition for what is useful or dangerous?
 And what about 'better option'?
 How is that measured?
 This statement is not useful in its abstract sense.